lucee/lucee-docs/docs/04.guides/04.cookbooks/29.Threads-Scope/page.md

 </cfscript>
 ```

-something we are planning to Extend parallel on the loop by simply adding ```parallel=true```.
-It will execute body of the loop parallel.
+Another planned enhancement is to extend parallel to the loop by simply adding ```parallel=true``` .
+It will execute the body of the loop in parallel.

 ### Footnotes ###